 Meltaro is not a city of production, but a city of consumption.
 Hundreds of tonnes of goods and consumables arrive in the city’s port and are dispersed throughout the metropolis to be sold.
 Some high end production does go on in Meltaro, mostly in the circle of the Port District where artisans and craftspeople make luxury goods to sell to the capital’s wealthy citizens, or who create bespoke commissions for the most affluent residents.

 As befits the Imperial capital, Meltaro is well endowed with well maintained, paved roads, cutting edge sanitation and drainage, large public spaces and parks and easy access to clean water.
 The only exception to this rule is the area of the city known as the Catacombs, where the people there are more or less left to fend for themselves, and who often dwell right beside open sewers.
-It is also serviced by two well maintained roads, one that travels the breadth of Turelion Provincee from east to west, and which branches off to Ultaru Province in the north west and one that travels north to Ferio Province.
-In addition to this, the city’s harbour gives it easy access to maritime trade and traffic and it is serviced by a dedicated Firewing port, with many other private Firewing port facilities available.
+It is also serviced by two well maintained roads, one, the Great Imperial Road that cuts through the heart of the Plains of Gold and travels the breadth of Turelion Province from east to west.
+It branches off to Ultaru Province to the north west and eventually to the political entities beyond the Empire's borders in north-west Euristan.
+Its eastern reaches eventually linking up with the Great North Way that traverses the Kaldara desert.
+The second road, the Centric Way, snakes along the coastline of the Plains of Gold, connecting Meltaro with the city of Scyath, the provincial capital of Turelion Province.
+In addition to this, the city’s harbour gives it easy access to the maritime trade and traffic of the Centric Sea and the city is serviced by a multitude of private Firewing ports.

 Guilds and Factions

-Meltaro is located near the coast of the Ocean of Lasimar which lies to the east, with its northern, western and southern borders being surrounded by the agricultural estates of wealthy Meltarite nobles.
+Meltaro is located on the shore of the Centric Sea at the head of a bay which puts the sea on its southern and western flanks.
+It's eastern border abuts onto the Plains of Gold which are dominated by the agricultural estates of wealthy Meltarite nobles.
+The northern border of the city is bounded by the River Cormarron and beyond its banks the Relialo Plains and Ultaru Province.
 The city is built around and upon three hills, one to the north, one to the west and one to the east.
-These hills are the foundations of the city’s six districts which are located as follows: The northern hill being the Imperial District, where the The Grand Imperial Palace and its gardens and other buildings that are directly connected to the Emperor and the Imperial family are constructed; The eastern hill, which overlooks the eastern shore of the Ocean of Lasimar is the Administration District where important buildings to do with the bureaucracy of the Empire, such as the Bureau Palace are located; The western hill is a district known as the The Gardens of Meltaro, which is an area renowned for its expensive, and often seedy entertainments, high end shops and is where the wealthiest and most high class citizens live or desire to live; The area between the three hills is known as the Bazaar District and this is an area populated by the city’s upper middle and merchant classes.
-It also has notable buildings such as Salastar's Arena and the Grand Canthartic Temple.
-The fifth district, which encircles the three hill districts and the Bazaar District is known as the Port District and it encompasses Meltaro’s docks in the east and the whole of the area abutting the surrounding outer defences of the city.
+These hills are the foundations of the city’s five districts which are located as follows: The northern hill is completely dominated by Grand Imperial Palace and its gardens and other buildings that are directly connected to the Emperor of Turelion and the Imperial family are constructed.
+The eastern hill, which overlooks the Plains of Gold is the Administration District where important buildings to do with the bureaucracy of the Empire, such as the Bureau Palace are located; The western hill, which overlooks the Centric Sea is a district known as the Gardens of Meltaro, which is an area renowned for its expensive, and often seedy entertainments, high end shops and is where the wealthiest and most high class citizens live or desire to live.
+The area between the three hills is known as the Bazaar District and this is an area populated by the city’s upper middle and merchant classes.
+It also has notable buildings such as Salastar's Arena and the Grand Astartic Temple.
+The fourth district, which encircles the three hill districts and the Bazaar District is known as the Port District and it encompasses Meltaro’s docks in the south and the whole of the area abutting the surrounding outer defences of the city.
 It is populated by upper lower to middle class citizens, most of whom work in the arts, as craftspeople or artisans.
-The sixth district, known as the Catacombs, is not actually on the surface, but has been built underneath the rest of the city and is accessible from numerous entrances that emerge in the Port District.
-Originally the Catacombs were just that, a place that was created and designed to house the city’s dead, but since the foundation of the Empire of Turelion and the boost in status of the city to being the Imperial Capital, the shocking rise in real estate prices meant that most of the city’s poorer citizens were priced out of their homes and sought shelter in the catacombs.
-Now Meltaro’s poorest citizens live cheek by jowl with the city’s long deceased inhabitants and have created a thriving community under the feet of their lords and masters.
-Most who live in the catacombs only leave it to work on the surface, returning to their subterranean homes each night.
+The fifth district, known as the Catacombs, is not actually on the surface, but has been built underneath the rest of the city and is accessible from numerous entrances that emerge in the Port District.

 The Imperial City/ The Capital/ Jewel of the Imperium/ The Decadent Cesspool (derogatory)